 Get inspiration from other businesses and have a look at success stories and best practice advice.
 But always take it with a pinch of salt.

 One of my favourite quotes about marketing is: “If you are talking to everyone, you are talking to no one.”
 And I can’t emphasise enough how important this is.

 Never, ever underestimate the power of knowing your market and defining your niche.

 In order for your small business (and marketing) to be successful, you have to provide a solution for somebody.
 You have to make somebody’s life that little bit easier or more fun.

 And I’m saying somebody, not everybody!
 Focusing your marketing on a specific audience is vital for you to be heard through the noise.
 Knowing what your target market needs and what your competition is offering them is what makes all the difference.

 For example, you need to get new headshots done for your website.
-You have the choice between a wedding photographer you know and a photographer who specialises in photography that is in line with your brand – which one would you go for?
+You have the choice between a photographer who does a bit of everything, and a photographer who specialises in photography that is in line with your brand – which one would you go for?